alvaroloes/enumer/README.md

 #Enumer
-Enumer is a tool to generate Go code that adds useful methods Go enums (constants with a specific type) It started as a fork of [Rob Pike’s Stringer tool](https://godoc.org/golang.org/x/tools/cmd/stringer).
+Enumer is a tool to generate Go code that adds useful methods to Go enums (constants with a specific type).
+It started as a fork of [Rob Pike’s Stringer tool](https://godoc.org/golang.org/x/tools/cmd/stringer).

 ##Generated functions and methods